 His research has focused on search problems in artificial intelligence where two areas are of particular interest: chess-playing programs and automated theorem-proving programs.
 He has published seven books on these subjects and a number of research papers as well.
 He served as chairman of the ACM Computer Chess Committee from 1981 until 1997.
 In that capacity he organized the first Kasparov versus Deep Blue match (known as the ACM Chess Challenge) in 1996.
 The following year he served as head of the officials at the second Kasparov versus Deep Blue match won by Deep Blue.
 Through the 1970s and 1980s, his chess program Ostrich competed in five world championships, coming close to winning in 1974.

-Octopus and Theo, two automated theorem-proving programs developed over the last fifteen years are the current focus of his work.
-They both competed in the recent 2006 World Championship for ATP Systems in Seattle, Washington.
+Octopus and Theo, two automated theorem-proving programs developed over the last twenty-five years are the current focus of his work.
+They both competed in the 2006 World Championship for ATP Systems in Seattle, Washington.
 Octopus, a multiprocessor version of Theo, ran on 133 PCs in the School's laboratories during the competition, searching in parallel for proofs of theorems chosen by the competition's organizers.
 In the 2004 competition, Octopus performed admirably, solving more theorems among those that no entry had seen before than any other entry.
 Octopus and Theo finished best of the North American entries.